gnivil/Python-API-Challenge/README.md

 -----

-## Create a series of scatter plots to showcase various relationships with Latitude
+## Created a series of scatter plots showcasing various relationships with Latitude

 -----